 Has it been years since you’ve attempted to draw anything but want to see if you can?
 Perhaps you have quietly picked up a sketchbook only to be frustrated and discouraged with the results?
-Designed for the willing but secretly terrified: if you want to draw but think you can’t, this course can teach you clever techniques that help you to draw what you see, not what you think you see.
+Designed for the willing but secretly terrified: if you want to draw but think you can’t, this course gives you a variety of different tools to help you to draw what you see, not what you think you see.
 Over six weeks the classes cover line and tone, perspective, the rules of composition, measuring by sight, drawing from a photograph, still life, figure drawing, pen and ink and a bit of colour theory.
-This course is designed to start with the very basics of line and tone and develop ways to help you draw better, whether you are an absolute beginner or already an experienced artist.
+This course starts with the very basics and can teach you clever techniques to develop ways to help you draw better, whether you are an absolute beginner or already an experienced artist.
 All great painters build on the foundations of great drawing so this course teaches you a number of tips and tricks to help you get there step-by-step.
 The classes offer a relaxed and informative few hours with demonstrations and one-to-one tuition from Kate, instructive handouts to take home, unlimited tea & coffee and homemade cake for brain power!

-NEXT COURSE: Starts on Monday 8th October - 12th November, 1-4pm at Storrington Village Hall, 59 West Street, Storrington, RH20 4DZ.
-All spaces have now been allocated but please contact Kate if you are interested and would like to go on the reserve or waiting lists.
-The one after this will be early 2019.
+NEXT COURSE: Just finished one at Storrington Village Hall, 59 West Street, Storrington, RH20 4DZ.
+The one after this will be early 2019 so please contact Kate if you are interested and would like to go on the waiting list.

 COST: £198 for 6 classes of 3 hours